Open source · MIT · Python CLI · pipx installable

 infrastructure/keycloak-setup.md

-Run `/kluris open auth-flow.md` to read one.
+Run `/kluris-acme open auth-flow.md` to read one.

 Reading: